 And in fact there are many who would rather rule in hell - they tend to be among the major immigrants to the periphery - all the idealists and religious extremists and guru cult-leader types and visionaries and prospectors (both freelance and corporate) and half-crazy types and whoever else is able to raise the capital to buy a relativistic ship and provisions.
 All this makes for an interesting periphery.

-Megacorps, Foundations, and Institutes A word on megacorps and other interstellar economic players.
-Perhaps the most resilient form of economic association known to mindkind is the foundation.
+Megacorps, Foundations, and Institutes Perhaps the most resilient form of economic association known to mindkind is the Foundation.
 The strength derives from the fact that it has no members, only a charter that may be amended according to procedures and circumstances mentioned in the charter itself.
 Any profit made by a foundation is, once again, distributed by rules set forth in the charter.
 The only problem with this is that the foundation may survive its purpose.
 The problem of ancient foundations set up for some arcane purpose, (say to make definitive projections about the history of mindkind) is a very real problem the older the colonized worlds are.

 A very few Foundations become Institutes, but many more simply continue, having outlived their purpose, and dragging the dead weight of the past along with them (such institutions could be found in the form of exoteric religions even in the pre-singularity age of Old Earth).